Kalama woman convicted of conspiracy to commit murder

 Rolfe was charged with three counts each of attempted murder and conspiracy to commit murder, as well as a felony weapons charge.

-In her testimony, and in the summation of public defender Edward Debray the alleged plot was all fantasy.
+In her testimony, and in the summation of public defender Ted Debray the alleged plot was all fantasy.

 “It made me feel tough and strong,” Rolfe said of her plans to kill three people.
 She said she had been drinking “16 beers a day” in August 2019 because she was so depressed at the collapse of her marriage and financial difficulties.